Amid Roaring Twenties New Orleans, a Brutal Double Murder

 Henry began his sentence at Louisiana State Penitentiary on July 6, 1928.
 He appears to have enjoyed remarkable leeway for a man convicted of two brutal murders.
 In 1934 Henry was made a “trusty” of the prison, meaning he was given responsibility for special assignments and was less heavily guarded than other prisoners.

-Two years later in 1946, Henry was stopped for suspicious behavior by police in St. Louis, Missouri.
+Two years later, in 1946, Henry was stopped for suspicious behavior by police in St. Louis, Missouri.
 When he admitted his identity, he was returned to prison in Louisiana.
 Despite his two-year sojourn, the Louisiana Pardon Board recommended his release in 1947.
 On March 26, 1948, Governor Jimmie Davis signed the pardon.
 Twenty-one years after killing his wife and sister-in-law, Henry Moity was free.

 His early release turned out to be a terrible mistake that nearly cost another young woman her life.
-After getting out of prison, Henry moved to California in hopes of restarting.
+After getting out of prison, Henry moved to California in hopes of restarting his life.
 At a Los Angeles hotel in 1956, Henry shot his girlfriend Alberta Orange in the chest, puncturing her lung.
 He was sentenced to five years at Folsom Prison for attempted murder and assault with a deadly weapon.

 The “Sausage Ghost” of Ursulines Street

-Recounted, among other places, in Lyle Saxon’s collection of Louisiana folk tales, Gumbo Ya-Ya, “The Sausage Ghost” legend tells of mid-19th-century German immigrants Mr. and Mrs. Hans Muller, who opened a sausage factory on the ground floor of their property at 725 Ursulines Street, just a few doors down from the building where the Moity family lived.
+Recounted, among other places, in Lyle Saxon’s collection of Louisiana folk tales, Gumbo Ya-Ya, the “Sausage Ghost” legend tells of mid-19th-century German immigrants Mr. and Mrs. Hans Muller, who opened a sausage factory on the ground floor of their property at 725 Ursulines Street, just a few doors down from the building where the Moity family later lived.
 The story goes that Hans Muller killed his wife, and, to hide his crime, made sausages out of her body and served them out of his butcher shop for weeks—only to be found out after a customer bit into a piece of Mrs. Muller’s wedding ring.
 Her ghost is said to have haunted the shop until Muller went insane.

 Henry’s past employment as a butcher’s assistant was a key point in his two trials.
 And on November 2, 1927, from behind bars awaiting trial, he is reported by the Times-Picayune to have threatened the man with whom he believed his wife had been unfaithful: “If I ever get my hands on that Joe Caruso, I’ll chop him up into little pieces, not big pieces like my wife, but little pieces—my God, I’ll make him look like something that’s been run through a sausage mill!”